Mosho1/store/src/readme.md

 }
 ```

+The redux plugin uses `reselect` internally, which creates getters wrapper in memoized functions that make sure computations are made once for every distinct state.

-These should work as expected.
+These work as expected.
 When the getter is invoked, a check using the provided selectors (e.g. `store => store.thing`) determines if any dependencies changed, and either returns the previous, memoized result or calls the getter to recompute the result.

 ## Connectors

-These connect the store and state to a component, such as a React component. `react-redux`'s `connect` is used internally and very similarly, with the addition that it is called from the context of a store, so that updates to the store's state will trigger a render.
+Used to connect the store to a function.
+A function decorated with @store.connect(mapState) will receive the mapped state result as an argument.

+The redux plugin uses `react-redux`'s `connect`, and will inject props mapped from the store into react components.

 # Motivation

+0. Redux benefits

+While abstracting away boilerplate, <Name> offers the same benefits as redux, like serializable state, first-class hot reload, and existing ecosystem.

 1. Reduce boilerplate